Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 In the Norm position, Maneuvering Slat deployment is a function of AoA; above 11.5 units they will extend, then retract when the aircraft is reduced below 10.5 units.
-Maneuvering Slat operation includes a speed-induced blowback; slats will retract due to air pressure between 568 to 602 knots.
+Maneuvering Slat operation includes a speed-induced blowback; slats will retract due to air pressure between 568 and 602 knots.

 ![Slats Override](../../img/SlatsOvrd.jpg)